 Rangers can find themselves in situations where lives are potentially at stake and therefore need clarity on how to identify their responsibilities and respond during emergencies.
-Lack of clarity on mandate (authority to act in a particular way) and role (position or purpose of an employee) as well as lack of adequate training can have goverments, general public, protected area stakeholders, and local communities severe consequences (i.e. result in injuries or even death if they suffer accidents or attacks, or in civil and criminal proceedings and/or penalties if they act wrongfully or negligently).
+Lack of clarity on mandate (authority to act in a particular way) and role (position or purpose of an employee) as well as lack of adequate training can have severe consequences (i.e. result in injuries or even death if they suffer accidents or attacks, or in civil and criminal proceedings and/or penalties if they act wrongfully or negligently).